 Swap out the flour for a gluten-free flour.

-More Delicious Vegan Side Dishes
+More Delicious Vegan Casseroles

 Got a minute?
 I'd love for you to dive into the comments and rate this Vegan Scalloped Potatoes.
 Your feedback is invaluable—did you love it?
 Did you make any fun twists?
 Let me know how my directions worked for you so I can keep improving my recipes.
 Follow me on Pinterest, Instagram, Facebook, and YouTube for inspiration.